 - Sell your house or condo for a cheaper one.
 Switch to a cheaper apartment.
 Rent/mortgage is usually the largest expense in someone’s fixed costs.
 That means any change done here will be the most dramatic.

 Check your policy info

-If you’ve moved or changed your sex legally, your rate might be lower now.
+- If you’ve moved or changed your sex legally, your rate might be lower now.

 Raise your deductibles